TotalMiner/totalminer.github.io/lua/functions/zones/set_zone_builder.md

 ## Parameters

 - `name`: Target Zone Name
-- `builder_type`: Can be passed player,clan,none if player is passed will set builder to players name running script
+- `builder_type`: Can be passed "player", "clan" , "none" If player is passed will set builder to players name running script

 ___